-3. Sergio Mora is an individual registered voter in Webb County, Texas.
-He resides in Texas House District 80.
-He usually votes for the Latino-preferred candidate in primary and general elections and intends to continue doing so.
+House District 80.
+He usually votes for the Latino-preferred candidate in primary and

-4. Bobbie Garza-Hernandez is an individual registered voter Hays County, Texas.
-She resides in Texas House District 45.
-She usually votes for the Latino-preferred candidate in primary and general elections and intends to continue doing so.

-5. Defendant State of Texas is a political subdivision covered under the provisions of the Voting Rights Act and responsible for the actions of its officials with regard to state-wide redistricting.

-6. Defendant Greg Abbott is the Governor of the State of Texas.
-Pursuant to Article Four Section 1 of the Texas Constitution, he is the chief executive officer of the Defendant State of Texas.
+- general elections and intends to continue doing so.
+Under MALC's alternative proposal for the Texas House of Representatives, he would live in a reconstituted House District 74. - 1.
+Bobbie Garza-Hernandez is an individual registered voter in Hays County, Texas.
+She currently resides in Texas House District 45.
+Under MALC's alternative proposal for the Texas House of Representatives, she would reside in an additional new Latino opportunity Texas House District (a reconstituted HD 17).
+She usually votes for the Latino-preferred candidate in primary and general elections and intends to continue doing so. - 6.
+Defendant State of Texas is a political subdivision covered under the provisions of the Voting Rights Act and responsible for the actions of its officials with regard to state-wide redistricting. - 7.
+Defendant Greg Abbott is the Governor of the State of Texas.
+Pursuant to Article Four, Section 1 of the Texas Constitution, he is the chief executive officer of the Defendant State of Texas.
 His duties include ordering the elections for state offices and the United States House of Representatives.
 He is sued in his official capacity.
-He may be served at the Office of the Governor, State Insurance Building, 1100 San Jacinto, Austin, Texas 78701.

-7. Defendant John Scott is the current Texas Secretary of State, appointed by Governor Greg Abbott on October 21, 2021.
+He may be served at the Office of the Governor, State Insurance Building, 1100 San Jacinto, Austin, Texas 78701. - 8.
+Defendant Jane Nelson is sued in her official capacity as the Secretary of State of Texas.
+Ms. Nelson is the current Texas Secretary of State, successor to John Scott, the previous Secretary of State and chief election officer appointed by Governor Greg Abbott on October 21, 2021.
 The Secretary of State is the chief election officer of this state.
-He supervises elections and has constitutional and statutory duties associated with redistricting and apportionment, including advising election authorities on boundaries of districts, setting election deadlines for new districts, and enforcement of certain election rules and laws.
+She supervises elections and has constitutional and statutory duties associated with redistricting and apportionment, including advising election authorities on boundaries of districts, setting election deadlines for new districts, and enforcement of certain election rules and laws.
 He is sued in his official capacity.
-He may be served at 1019 Brazos Street, Austin, Texas 78701.